odin-lang/odin-lang.org/content/news/orca-support.md

 [A brand-new stack for cross-platform apps.](https://orca-app.dev)

 For more detailed information you can read up on the link above.
-Please note that orca is still Work in Progress.
+Please note that Orca is still Work in Progress.

 ## Orca

-Orca is a new target `-target:orca_wasm32` that odin supports now!
-It outputs a wasm blob that can be bundled through the orca pipeline.
+Orca is a new target `-target:orca_wasm32` that Odin supports now!
+It outputs a wasm blob that can be bundled through the Orca pipeline.

 ### Bindings Generator

-Michael Kutowski (Skytrias) focused on getting the automatic bindings genrator up and running.
-It's a python script which takes in the `api.json` that's generated through the orca source code.
+Michael Kutowski (Skytrias) focused on getting the automatic bindings generator up and running.
+It's a python script which takes in the `api.json` that's generated through the Orca source code.

 Binding Generator: [orca-app/orca-odin](https://github.com/orca-app/orca-odin)